 Hamilton deployed Cohesity DataProtect and DataPlatform in each data center, similar to a VMware stretch cluster, allowing the city to leverage Cohesity between the two sites, and move data natively without running in VMware across both data centers.
 The City of Hamilton implemented Cohesity Helios for a single pane of glass to manage the cluster and automated infrastructure, as well as the ability to monitor backup data change rates to detect possible ransomware attacks.
 Cohesity is delivered through a validated HPE solution with HPE DL360 servers, allowing the city to consolidate secondary data and apps on-premises and to the cloud.

-Cohesity is the Swiss Army knife for the data center.
-Not only do we have a modern backup and recovery solution that works, Cohesity is also able to extend to native integration for cloud, file and objects, security, and test/dev.
+Not only do we have a modern backup and recovery solution that works, Cohesity is also able to extend to native integration for cloud, file and objects, security, and Dev/Test.
 We deployed Cohesity Helios to manage our multi-cluster environment, giving us global management and ransomware protection from edge to cloud from a single, unified platform.”

 – Jonathan Mancini, Supervisor, Datacenter Operations

 The City of Hamilton stabilized its enterprise backup and recovery with Cohesity and is reaping even greater benefits with the additional capabilities and features of Cohesity Helios in its environment.
 Cohesity Helios allows Hamilton to manage a global environment, giving insight and protection for a unified view across both clusters.
 The city will also consider Cohesity MarketPlace down the road to easily download and use applications directly from Cohesity and third parties to extract insight and visibility from secondary data.